Emotional Headlines That Increase Clicks

 - Clear

-- Deliver on their promise
+- Deliver on the promise

 Example:

-How to Write Attention-Grabbing Titles That Improve SEO
+How to Write Attention-Grabbing Titles That Improve SEO ↗

 Clickbait Headlines